Michael Taylor, Wayne Country Day School,

 A. STUDENT ATHLETES.
 To be eligible for any level of NCISAA competition, a student must be enrolled as a full-time student in an NCISAA member school.
 No non-family student athlete may reside with a coach of the sport in which they both participate during the school year.

 B. ENROLLMENT ROSTERS.
-To be eligible to participate in state championship play-offs, students must be enrolled in grades 7 through 12 for all sports except football (grades 9 through 12 only) and must not have received a high school diploma or its equivalent from any school within the United States.
+To be eligible to participate in the NCISAA, students must be enrolled in grades 7 through 12 for all sports except football (grades 9 through 12 only) and must not have received a high school diploma or its equivalent from any school.
 For each school year, every student in grades 7-12 must be recorded on the official school roster according to enrollment on September 1 of that school year.
 Name, grade, and date of birth must be included on the roster which must be submitted to the NCISAA office postmarked no later than September 15.
 Schools are responsible for having on record an official transcript, certified birth certificate, passport, or military ID for each student.

 C. LATE ENROLLEES.
 For the 2015-2016 school year, students who enroll after September 15 may be eligible for fall sports if the NCISAA office is notified in writing by September 25; for winter sports if the NCISAA office is notified in writing by January 16, and for spring sports if the NCISAA Business Office is notified in writing by April 10.

 D. JV/MIDDLE SCHOOLPLAYERS may be moved up to participate in NCISAA play-off competition provided they are listed on the school’s enrollment roster by the dates shown above for each sport season.
 In team sports with individual qualifications, i.e., tennis, golf, cross country, track and swimming, athletes must have competed in the minimum four varsity contests in that sport to be eligible for participation in NCISAA state championships.
 All new enrollees must be reported to the NCISAA office regardless of their intent to participate in athletics.
-Please see the sample roster in the Forms section of your Handbook.
+Please see the sample roster in the Action Guide/Forms section of your Handbook.